top of page

 The flight instructor who oversees your license validation exercises will brief you on important aspects of African bush flying.
 He will answer any questions you have.
 Pick his brain.

 Safari Dispatch: Your safari launch can be hectic with last minute details.
 We are with you at the airport on departure day.
 We hand-deliver your validated South African pilot license.
-We assist with pre-departure paperwork, fueling, filing a flight plan, returning your rental car, and assist as required.
+We assist with pre-departure paperwork, fueling, filing a flight plan, and assist as required.

-Flight monitoring: As a safety practice, African Aero Adventures contacts destination camps after your scheduled arrival time (ETA) to make certain you have arrived as expected.
-Failure to arrive on schedule may result in additional search attempts.
+Flight monitoring: As a safety practice, African Aero Adventures monitors your flight progress via a satellite tracker.
+We contact destination camps during your flight to advise of your exact ETA.
+Once you have landed, we get in contact to ensure all is in order.
 This is a customary practice of African Aero Adventures.
 We are always available to provide advice and optional logistic support as required.

 African Aero’s Exclusive